Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Introduction

+as proposed, e.g., by Ruelle in 1967 (\cite{MR0217610}) and Walters in 1975 (\cite{MR0390180}).
+In here, $h_{\mu}(\sigma)$ refers to the Kolmogorov-Sinai entropy of $\mu$ and $\mathscr{P}_{\sigma}(\Omega,\mathscr{F})$ to the set of all $\sigma$-invariant Borel probability measures over $\Omega$.
+Even though the existence of the solution to the variational problem can be easily obtained through abstract theorems of convex analysis, the Ruelle operator approach provides additional informations like uniqueness or decay of correlations (see \cite{MR1793194} and \cite{MR1085356}).
+In the slightly more general situation of an expanding map on a compact and metric space, this approach was successfully implemented around the eighties and nineties for Hölder continuous potentials as well as for more general potentials in Walter's class $W(\Omega,\sigma)$ or Bowen's class $B(\Omega,\sigma)$, see \cite{Ruelle:1989,MR1841880,MR0466493,MR1783787,MR2342978}.

-The above mentioned works of Peter Walters are not restricted to dynamics given by the shift mapping and spaces like infinite cartesian products of finite sets.
-Basically he considered expanding mappings $T:\Omega\to\Omega$ on compact spaces satisfying the property that the number of preimages of each point is finite.
-So symbolic spaces like $\Omega=(\mathbb{S}^1)^{\mathbb{N}}$ with the shift acting on it does not fit his theory.
-The problem is related to the fact that the number of preimages under the shift map is not countable.
-Let us recall that several famous models of Statistical Mechanics are defined over the alphabet $\mathbb{S}^{n-1}$, the unit sphere of $\mathbb{R}^n$ (which is uncountable for $n\geq 2$).
-For example, $n=0$ give us the Self-Avoiding Walking (SAW), $n=1$ is the Ising model, $n=2$ (the first uncountable example on this list) the so-called XY model, for $n=3$ we have the Heisenberg model and for $n=4$ the toy model for the Higgs sector of the Standard Model, see \cite{MR595651,MR2864625,MR0269252,MR887102,GriffithsI-JMP,MR1552524,PhysRevLett.20.589} for more details.
+However, the setting in the references above require that the number of preimages of each point is finite, which excludes symbolic spaces like $\Omega=(\mathbb{S}^{n})^{\mathbb{N}}$ which are related to several famous models of Statistical Mechanics.
+For example, $n=1$ gives us the so-called XY model, for $n=3$ we obtain the Heisenberg model and for $n=4$ the toy model for the Higgs sector of the Standard Model, see \cite{MR595651,MR2864625,MR0269252,MR887102,GriffithsI-JMP,MR1552524,PhysRevLett.20.589} for more details.

 In \cite{MR2864625} the authors used the idea of an \textit{a priori} measure $p:\mathscr{B}(\mathbb{S}^1)\to [0,1]$ to circumvent the problem of uncountable alphabets and developed the theory of the Ruelle operator for H\"older potentials on $(\mathbb{S}^1)^{\mathbb{N}}$ with the dynamics given by the left shift map.
-The scheme developed to handle the $(\mathbb{S}^1)^{\mathbb{N}}$ case, works similarly for H\"older potentials when one replaces the unit circle $\mathbb{S}^1$ by a more general compact metric space $M$, but in the general case we have to be careful about the choice of the \textit{a priori} measure $p:\mathscr{B}(M)\to [0,1]$, see \cite{MR3377291} for details.
-In this more general setting the operator is defined as
+This approach also works for H\"older potentials when the unit circle $\mathbb{S}^1$ is replaced by a more general compact metric space $M$, but one has to be careful about the choice of the \textit{a priori} measure, see \cite{MR3377291} for details.

+A similar setting is considered in \cite{MU}.
+The main difference is that the dynamics is more general, given by what the authors called a modified shift, which is a map of the form $x\longmapsto (T(x_1),x_2,x_3,\ldots)$, where $T:M\to M$ is only assumed to be an endomorphism.
+Of course, if $T$ is the identity map we recover the usual left shift.
+For this more general dynamical system a Thermodynamic Formalism is constructed and a transfer operator is defined by using an a priori measure as here.
+Their main uniqueness result is based on the so-called Dini condition, while here we adapt to the uncountable alphabet setting the classical Walters and Bowen's condition.